jellbrid/jellbrid/README.md

 and makes it available on Jellyfin.

 ## Features
+- Accepts request approval webhooks to instantly process new requests
 - Support for identifying and selecting instantly available media on Real-Debrid, this means that it typically takes the length of a Jellyfin scan to make new media available
-- Complete the gaps in your media requests with built in support for determining which episodes are missing and finding only those
+- Complete the gaps in your media requests with built in support for determining which episodes are missing and searching only for those
 - Automatically updates quality profiles depending on how old the requested media is
 - Automatically finds the highest quality media available